upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 # Contributing

-This guide details how to contribute to AWS Console Navigator.
+This doc details how to contribute to AWS Console Navigator.

-## License

-GNU GPLv3 License, see [LICENSE](LICENSE).

 ## Thank you for contributing